Rachel Kapelke-Dale

 What is the GRE Test?

-The GRE test is an exam that universities, including master’s and doctoral programs, use to evaluate candidates.
+The GRE test is an exam that master’s and doctoral programs use to evaluate candidates.
 However, individual universities do not offer the GRE as an entrance exam.
 Instead, the Educational Testing Service (ETS), an independent organization, writes and administers the test.
-Admissions committees (adcoms) then use an applicant’s GRE scores, most often in combination with other factors such as undergraduate GPA, letters of recommendation, and personal statements, to evaluate the candidate’s admissions file.
+Admissions committees then use GRE scores, along with other factors such as undergraduate GPA, letters of recommendation, and personal statements, to evaluate an applicant’s admissions file.

 If you’re thinking about applying to a graduate program, it’s important to find out as soon as possible whether it requires applicants to submit GRE scores for admission.
 Not only will this give you a better idea of the school’s requirements, but it will also help you pin down the GRE score you’ll need, plan a test date based on your goal score, and finally register for the exam.